 The program of PhD in Mechanical Engineering (DEM) was first offered in the academic year 2008/2009 and awards the degree of Doctor of Engineering Mechanics with the approval of the doctoral thesis.
-The typical duration is 3 years at full time (180 ECTS), corresponding the first year to the curricular component (Doctoral Course) and the next 2 years to the research and the thesis development component.
+The typical duration is 3 years at full time (180 ECTS), with only 3 ECTS of the curricular component.

 Day and tutorial system